mstksg/backprop/samples/rendered/NeuralTest.md

 simpleGrad inp targ params = backprop (simpleOp inp targ) params
 ```

-The resulting tuple gives the network's squared error along with the
+The resulting tuple gives the network’s squared error along with the
 gradient along all of the input tuple.

 With Parameter Containers
 =========================

-This method doesn't quite scale, because we might want to make networks
+This method doesn’t quite scale, because we might want to make networks
 with multiple layers and parameterize networks by layers.
-Let's make
+Let’s make
 some basic container data types to help us organize our types, including
 a recursive `Network` type that lets us chain multiple layers.